 As a visual artist I am repeatedly drawn to the medium of photography.
 Its ability to incite memory, convey a narrative, reveal details which the human eye either over looks or simply does not see, I find exciting, challenging and rewarding.

-My work explores the intersection between nature and artifice, metamorphosis and decay, fiction and reality.
-Through a range of landscape and still-life photographic studies I try to convey a sense of enigma and the unexpected.
+My work explores the intersection between nature and artifice, fiction and reality.
+Through a range of landscape and still-life studies I try to convey a sense of enigma and the unexpected.

 I work with a variety of photographic techniques from historic analogue methods such as wet plate collodion, albumen and cyanotype printing to cameraless digital composites.
 Each process has a unique character and requires a different set of skills and level of interaction.
 The process and materials are integral to the works expression.